 The Chinese Checkers or Chinese Chequers board is in the shape of a six pointed star.
 Each point of the star is a triangle consisting of ten holes (four holes to each side).
 The interior of the board is a hexagon with each side five holes long.
 Each triangle is a different colour and there are six sets of ten pegs with corresponding colours.

 Chinese Checkers can be played by two, three, four or six players.
 Obviously, for the six player game, all pegs and triangles are used.
 If there are four players, play starts in two pairs of opposing triangles and a two player game should also be played from opposing triangles.
 In a three player game the pegs will start in three triangles equidistant from each other.

 Each player chooses a colour and the 10 pegs of that colour are placed in the appropriately coloured triangle.

 Pegs are never removed from the board.
-It is permitted to move a peg into any hole on the board including holes in triangles belonging to other players, even triangles not presently in use.
 However, once a peg has reached the opposite triangle, it may not be moved out of the triangle - only within the triangle.

 Debate has always arisen over the situation where a player is prevented from winning because an opposing player's peg occupies one of the holes in the destination triangle.
-Many game rules omit to mention this implying that it is perfectly legal to block opponents in this dubious fashion.
+Most Chinese Checkers rules omit to mention this - implying that it is perfectly legal to block opponents in this dubious fashion.